harryli0088/firebase-react-express/README.md

 https://firebase.google.com/docs/auth/admin/verify-id-tokens

+## Deploy Express API Server to Heroku
+To deploy this express api server, follow the Heroku tutorial: https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up

 ## Environment variables
-In the root and client directories, there are .envExample files that show the format that your .env files should have.
+In the server and client directories, there are .envExample files that show the format that your .env files should have.
 Copy and paste your Firebase configs info into those files

+### Server Directory
-In the root directory, rename the file to
+In the server directory, rename the file to
 ```
 .env
 ```

+In production, it is ignored, and you should instead set the environment variables through the Heroku CLI

+    heroku config:set GITHUB_USERNAME=joesmith

+You can read more here: https://devcenter.heroku.com/articles/config-vars

+### Client Directory
 In the client directory, rename it either
 ```
 .env.development